The Thornton Abbey Project

 By Nicole Aszalos, Musuem of Ontario Archaeology Curator

-For the month of June, I spent most of my days out of the office and in the trenches at Thornton Abbey in North Lincolnshire England.
+For the month of June, I spent most of my days out of the office and in the trenches at Thornton Abbey in North Lincolnshire, England.
 Since this was my first time in England, I wanted to experience as much as I possibly could.
-To do this, I left a few days early to travel York and Leeds to gain an understanding and appreciation of history I was hoping to unearth.
-And being the Harry Potter fan that I am, I just had to venture on a day touring The Shambles, an opportunity that the nerdiness in me fully appreciated.
+To do this, I left a few days early to travel to the cities of York and Leeds to gain an understanding and appreciation of the history I was hoping to unearth.
+And, being the Harry Potter fan that I am, I just had to venture on a day touring The Shambles, an opportunity that the nerd in me fully appreciated.

-My goal in York and Leeds was to gain an understanding of the museums and their presentation of history since this is something I am passionate about.
+My goal in York and Leeds was to gain an understanding of the museums and their presentation of history, since this is something I am passionate about.
 I spent my days touring museums and historic sites such as York Minister, York Castle Museum, and the Royal Armouries in Leeds just to name a few.
 It was exciting to see how interactive these museums were with engaging the visitor in history.
 The museums I visited created immersive experiences by combining both historic objects and modern technology in their displays.
-One of the most immersive and unsettling experiences happened while exploring the dungeons of York Castle Museum where projections of actors representing some of the most notorious people hung at the gallows played in each cell.
-Being the active person I am I also spent a couple hours hiking historic paths including what remains of the Roman Wall in York.
+One of the most immersive and unsettling experiences happened while exploring the dungeons of York Castle Museum where projections of actors, representing some of the most notorious people hung at the gallows, performed in each cell.
+Being the active person I am, I also spent a couple hours hiking historic paths including what remains of the Roman Wall in York.

 I can’t go into detail on all that was uncovered during the excavation because of the sensitive nature of the excavation.
-Also, the Thornton Abbey Project is an active excavation so I can’t discuss specific details until after the project is finished.
+Also, the Thornton Abbey Project is an active excavation, so I can’t discuss specific details until after the project is finished.
 This will help prevent treasure hunters or ‘head hunters’ if you will from taking some of the human remains (especially the skull) as prizes from the site.
 I will say that finding my first skeleton was an amazing experience.
-I was building with anticipation with every animal bone and iron nail uncovered from the upper levels (which was a lot) that I decided to work our day off which was a great choice since that was the day I found and uncovered my first skeleton.
+I was brimming with so much anticipation with every animal bone and iron nail uncovered from the upper levels (which was a lot) that I decided to work our day off – which was a great choice ,since that was the day I found and uncovered my first skeleton.

 Uncovering Human Remains

 It was like putting together pieces of a puzzle with each bone that was unearthed.
-The coolest part of it though was being able to see the individuals age and health at their time of death and possibly see some of the diseases they had.
+The coolest part of it, though, was being able to see the individuals’ age and health at their time of death and possibly see some of the diseases they had.
 When my excavation partner Mary and I were able to uncover and lift the skeleton we were working on, we were able to see the evidence of Diffuse Idiopathic Skeletal Hyperostosis (DISH) on his spine and learn firsthand the impacts disease can have on the body.
-DISH is a bony hardening (calcification) of ligaments in areas where they attach to your spine.
 DISH is a calcification of the ligaments located along the spine that most often occurs in older people.
-During the time period that these burials are related to the disease is often a result of their diet.
+During the time period that these burials are related to, the disease is often a result of their diet.
 Our skeleton that displayed symptoms of DISH was an older gentleman who had it along the lumbar portion of his back.
-It was very interesting to see an example of DISH first hand by actually handling the vertebrae’s that displayed these symptoms instead of viewing pictures in a book.
+It was very interesting to see an example of DISH first hand by actually handling the vertebrae that displayed these symptoms instead of viewing pictures in a book.